microshare/microshare.github.io/docs/2/technical/microshare-platform/views-guide.md

   }
 ]
 {% endhighlight %}
-The sort can also be any data elements in the records
+The sort can also be any data elements in the records.
 {% highlight JSON %}
 "$sort": {
     "data.region": 1